percona/pmm/docs/index.md

 PMM is efficient, quick to set up and easy to use.
 It runs in cloud, on-prem, or across hybrid platforms.
 It is supported by [Percona's legendary expertise](https://www.percona.com/services) in open source databases, and by a [vibrant developer and user community](https://www.percona.com/forums/questions-discussions/percona-monitoring-and-management).

-!!! alert alert-info "Try the demonstration instance of PMM at <https://pmmdemo.percona.com/>"
+!!! alert alert-info "Try our online demo at <https://pmmdemo.percona.com/>"

 ## How it works

-PMM is a client/server application built by Percona with their own and third-party open-source tools.
+PMM is a client/server application built by us using our own and third-party open-source tools.

 ![PMM Client/Server architecture](_images/diagram.pmm.client-server-platform.png)